| FREQUENTLY ASKED QUESTIONS

 Atmospheric concentrations of greenhouse gases now exceed by far the natural range of such concentrations over the last 650,000 years.
 Estimates for the anticipated temperature increase in the 21st century range from 1.8 degrees centigrade to 4.0 degrees.
 It is generally acknowledged that the maximum safe level is an increase of 2 degrees.
-The next IPCC report is due to be issued in 2013/14.

 How does aviation contribute to climate change?